What’s a “normal” human body temperature? That question is a little harder to answer than you might think.

 A part of your brain called the hypothalamus is responsible for this.
 When you get too cold, it signals your body to preserve heat by shrinking the blood vessels, and to produce heat by shivering.
 And when you get too hot, it signals your body to make sweat to cool off.

-However, it’s normal for your temperature to change within that healthy range as you move through your day and your life.
-For example, your temperature is usually lower in the morning than it is in the afternoon.
-For women, it can also fluctuate depending on where you are in your menstrual cycle.
+However, it’s normal for your temperature to change within a healthy range as you move through your day and your life.

 Why is my temperature higher than normal?

 A temperature that’s higher than 100.4 F (or 38 C) is considered a fever, and it’s usually something you should bring to your doctor’s attention, Dr. Ford says.